HashtagOrNah/HashtagOrNah/README.md

 ### Hi there 👋 :smile:

-I'm Quinlan Boney and currently majoring in Computer Science at Washington State University Vancouver.
+I'm Quinlan Boney with a Bachelors in CS.

 🤔 Popular opinion: